 You may be thinking now that this is only due to the fact that problems in big cities are offset by hard work of people living in rural regions, but the following map, based on data by Eurostat, proves otherwise (the data are only available for NUTS 2 regions as defined by Eurostat):

 Furthermore, a quick glance at the historical data by Eurostat (from 1990–), reveals that the situation remained unchanged during the last 30 years.
 Hence, as you can see, there is absolutely no reason to be worried about the demographic situation in Europe.
 The worries, perpetuated by mainstream media, are based on incorrect methodology…

 Or not.
-I hope it is obvious at this point that this article is one big joke.
+I hope it is obvious at this point that this article is just a joke.
 The real demographic problem Europe has is low fertility rate (the map is really worth checking out).